prolike/GitLabelWizard/README.md

 ## Running the firebase functions locally

 You can now test your firebase function locally.
 The function will be invoked but not run correctly and will fail since the environment config is not yet set, we will do that later under deloyment.
+Read the [documentation](https://firebase.google.com/docs/functions/local-emulator).

 If you want to invoke the functions locally as a API service, then run this command:
 ```